Resource forest concepts and features for Azure Active Directory Domain Services

 Azure Active Directory Domain Services (Azure AD DS) provides a sign-in experience for legacy, on-premises, line-of-business applications.
 Users, groups, and password hashes of on-premises and cloud users are synchronized to the Azure AD DS managed domain.
 These synchronized password hashes are what gives users a single set of credentials they can use for the on-premises AD DS, Office 365, and Azure Active Directory.

 Although secure and provides additional security benefits, some organizations can't synchronize those user passwords hashes to Azure AD or Azure AD DS.
 Users in an organization may not know their password because they only use smart card authentication.
 These limitations prevent some organizations from using Azure AD DS to lift and shift on-premises classic applications to Azure.

-To address these needs and restrictions, you can create an Azure AD DS managed domain that uses a resource forest.
+To address these needs and restrictions, you can create a managed domain that uses a resource forest.
 This conceptual article explains what forests are, and how they trust other resources to provide a secure authentication method.
-Azure AD DS resource forests are currently in preview.

 What are forests?